pepper-project/pequin/GETTINGSTARTED.md

 * `pepper` - This directory contains the back-end code, the driver scripts, and the source code that gets compiled by the front-end.

+## Summary ##

+1. Write your program, storing it in `apps/<program>.c`.

+2. Follow the steps in the tutorial below, running the compilation and setup scripts for the prover and verifier, followed by input generation, proving, and verification.

+3. (optional) Customize the input generation function in `input_generation/` and recompile the verifier binary, using the provided compilation script.

-## Anatomy of a Pepper execution ##
+## Tutorial and anatomy ##

 (In this section, unless otherwise specified, directories are relative to `pepper`.)

-The short version:

-* Our example is matrix multiplication.
-The source code is in `apps/mm_pure_arith.c`.
+* Our example is matrix multiplication, which is in `apps/mm_pure_arith.c`.
 Open this file in your favorite text editor and change value of`SIZE` on line 8 from 30 to 10 to make the execution faster.
 Then...

-* To compile a C program to constraints, build the verifier and prover executables, and run the setup phase of the SNARK protocol, run the following in the pepper directory:
+* Next, we want to compile a C program to constraints, build the verifier and prover executables, and run the setup phase of the probabilistic proof protocol (which in this case is a SNARK, a kind of non-interactive argument).
+To this end, run the following in the pepper directory:

 ```